-(ii) All regular employees working a schedule of less than twelve (12) months shall receive one (1) day's pay for not working on the holidays listed in Article 19(a)(i) subject to the following:
+ii) All regular employees working a schedule of less than twelve (12) months shall receive one (1) day's pay for not working on the holidays listed in Article 19(a)(i) subject to the following:

-To be eligible for the Canada Day, B.C.
-Day and Labour Day holidays regular employees must work their regularly scheduled hours during the week before and during the week after the holiday.
+To be eligible for the Canada Day, BC Day and Labour Day holidays regular employees must work their regularly scheduled hours during the week before and during the week after the holiday.
 In-service training will not be considered as regularly scheduled hours for the purposes of holiday entitlement.

-(b) When any of the aforementioned holidays fall on a normal non-working day and no other day is declared in substitution thereof, employees shall receive a day off work in lieu of the holiday, at the regular rate of pay; such day off to be taken at the discretion of the Employer.

-- (c) All temporary employees shall receive 4.6% of straight time earnings in each pay period in lieu of statutory holidays. - (d) A regular employee on layoff who does un-posted temporary work shall be paid 4.6% under Article 19(c), unless they post into a temporary position.
+- B) When any of the aforementioned holidays fall on a normal non-working day and no other day is declared in substitution thereof, employees shall receive a day off work in lieu of the holiday, at the regular rate of pay; such day off to be taken at the discretion of the Department Head concerned. - C) All temporary employees shall receive four point six percent (4.6%) of straight time earnings in each pay period in lieu of statutory holidays. - D) A regular employee on layoff who does un-posted temporary work shall be paid four point six percent (4.6%) under Article 19(c), unless they post into a temporary position.
 In such case they are paid the stats as if they held a regular position.
 Employees are not entitled to both forms of payment.

-ARTICLE 20: ANNUAL VACATIONS
+ARTICLE 20 ANNUAL VACATIONS

-(a) Regular Twelve (12) Month Employees
+A) Regular Twelve (12) Month Employees

-Every regular twelve (12) month employee who has been on the seniority list for at least one (1) year as at June 30 shall be granted a period of vacation with pay as provided below:
+Every regular twelve (12) month employee who has been on the seniority list for at least one (1) year as at June 30th shall be granted a period of vacation with pay as provided below:

-After 1 year's seniority as at June 30 - 3 weeks After 7 years' seniority as at June 30 - 4 weeks After 15 years' seniority as at June 30 - 5 weeks After 23 years' seniority as at June 30 - 6 weeks
+After 1 year's seniority as at June 30- 3 weeksAfter 7 years' seniority as at June 30- 4 weeksAfter 15 years' seniority as at June 30- 5 weeksAfter 23 years' seniority as at June 30- 6 weeks

-Any regular twelve (12) month employee who has been on the seniority list for less than one (1) year as at June 30 shall be granted vacation with pay at the rate of one and one-quarter (1 1/4) working days for each completed month of seniority but the total allowed shall not exceed fifteen (15) working days.
+Any regular twelve (12) month employee who has been on the seniority list for less than one (1) year as at June $30^{th}$ shall be granted vacation with pay at the rate of one and one-quarter (1/4) working days for each completed month of seniority but the total allowed shall not exceed fifteen (15) working days.

-(b) Entitlement During Leaves of Absence
+B) Entitlement During Leaves of Absence

-When a regular twelve (12) month employee is on an approved leave of absence without pay, layoff or Long Term Disability (LTD), vacation entitlement earned during this period shall be reduced by one-twelfth (1/12) for each month or major portion thereof of such leave.
+When a regular twelve (12) month employee is on an approved leave of absence without pay, layoff or Long Term Disability, vacation entitlement earned during this period shall be reduced by one-twelfth (1/12) for each month or major portion thereof of such leave.

-(c) Holidays During Vacations
+C) Holidays During Vacations